-Since 2017 it develops activities in the power generating and commercialization market.
+Since 2017 it has been developing activities in the electricity generation and commercialization market.

 In 2010, Empresas Lipigas entered the Colombian market through Chilco Distribuidora de Gas y Energía S.A.S.
 E.S.P.
 This company commercializes LPG and participates in the Colombian market with its brands: Gas País and Lidergas.